ugasmartwatch/Mahathi/README.md

 - learning how to update append json to file
 -Added snooze function but not going back to intropage after setTimeOut

-***Achievements:****
+***Achievements:***
--Incorporated json to call in functions
+- Incorporated json to call in functions
--Json is now appending to bangleSurvey.json file after function calls -added snooze page
+- Json is now appending to bangleSurvey.json file after function calls
+- added snooze page

 > WEEK 12/13 (3/20 and 3/14)